dslavkov/dslavkov.github.io/README.md

 3. Go to "Github Actions" and enable it for this new repository which has already been renamed
 4. Do a manual change in one of the files to force a commit and start the pipeline
 5. Go to {yourgituser}.github.io
-6. (optional for netlify). edit --basURL in netlify.toml to match your newly created site in netlify
+6. (optional for netlify). edit --baseURL in netlify.toml to match your newly created site in netlify

 Changes made to original repo: